Auroratide/auroratide.com/README.md

 | Developer Start  | `npm run dev`         |
 | Create Post      | `npm run posts:create -- slug-path` |
 | Create Component | `npm run components:create -- NameOfComponent` |

+## Accessibility

+The Internet is for all people, not just some people.
+As such, it is both my aspiration and my duty to make this website and all my products as accessible to to everyone as possible, regardless of ability.

+To that end, I devote time to studying and applying good accessibility practices.
+Some of the things I do include:

+* Reading established guidelines and standards, and evaluating my content against them
+* Testing every widget and article in a variety of conditions (for example, using a screen reader or foregoing a mouse)
+* Ensuring good color contrast
+* Providing at least two ways of accessing content (what I call the principle of engaging two senses)
+* Only utilizing third-party components which themselves consider accessibility